10 Best Small Business Checking Accounts for March 2023

 *Novo is a business fintech platform backed by FDIC-insured Middlesex Federal Savings. |

-In addition, Novo offers Express ACH, which enables you to accept or send same-day ACH payments.
-The combination of Novo Boost and Express ACH gives you access to your money faster than other digital-only providers.
+- You need to send or receive same-day ACH payments: Novo offers Express ACH, which enables you to accept or send same-day ACH payments.
+The combination of Novo Boost and Express ACH gives you access to your money faster than other digital-only providers and makes Novo our top bank for ecommerce businesses.

 What We Like